If you have a loved one with Alzheimer’s disease or dementia, you may have noticed unusual behavior that occurs in the evening hours and/or nighttime.

 - Loss of routine

-Another possible contributing factor is that evening is a period many seniors may have grown accustomed to experiencing as busy times, filled with obligations.
-Children came home from school, spouses returned from work, meals were being prepared and served.
+Another possible contributing factor is that evening is a period many older adults may have grown accustomed to experiencing as a busy time, filled with obligations.
+Children came home from school, spouses returned from work, and meals were often prepared and served.

-Sundowning may even be prompted by more straightforward causes; perhaps the senior has an unmet need that he or she cannot express.
+More specific causes may even prompt sundowning; perhaps there’s an unmet need that the individual cannot express.
 Such needs might include a visit to the bathroom, a snack, a glass of water, or the alleviation of pain.

 Managing Sundowning Symptoms